Upgrade to Eero's Wi-Fi 6 Mesh System and Save Up to 37% Today

 Right now you can cover your whole home with Wi-Fi 6 coverage for less.
 Eero's dual-band mesh Wi-Fi 6 routers and extenders are on sale, making it a great time to invest in beefing up your connection.
-With a mesh system, dead spots and buffering won't interrupt your streaming, video calling or other activities thanks to TrueMesh technology, which intelligently routes traffic to reduce drop-offs automatically.
+With a mesh system, dead spots won't interrupt your streaming, video calling or other activities thanks to TrueMesh technology, which intelligently routes traffic to reduce drop-offs.
 You can currently save up to $149 off Eero dual-band mesh Wi-Fi 6 systems at Amazon.

 Read more: Best Mesh Routers for 2022

-While this is a good deal for the average home, it is important to keep in mind that if you pay for internet speeds faster than 500 Mbps, you will want to invest in a router that is specifically designed to take advantage of those high speeds.
-However, with the ease of setup, boost to speed and reach of coverage, this deal is an attractive bargain for most to elevate the Wi-Fi 6 experience at home.
+While this is a good deal for the average home, it's important to keep in mind that if you pay for internet speeds faster than 500 Mbps, you will want to invest in a router that is specifically designed to take advantage of those high speeds, though you'll find them significantly more expensive than the Eero 6.
+I should also note than when he tested it in late 2020, CNET's Ry Crist found that the Eero 6 had trouble steering his devices to the correct Wi-Fi band, which affected speeds.
+Your mileage may vary.

+With the ease of setup, boost to speed and reach of coverage, this deal is an attractive bargain for most to elevate their home Wi-Fi experience.